val3r1o/gns3-automation-fabric/README.md

 set DNS to reach public internet </br>
 DNS set to resolve repo </br>

-change the pizza.sh script to move the file under the right folder:
+change the install.sh script to move the file under the right folder:
 /home/XXXyournamexxx/GNS3/projects/

 # 1